syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Getting-Started.md

     {% endhighlight %}

-In the View page, add Autocomplete helper and map the Local data list to corresponding DataSource and AutoCompleteFields.
+In the View page, add Autocomplete helper and map the local data list to corresponding DataSource and AutoCompleteFields.
 You need to refer the model class at the top of the page.

     {% highlight CSHTML %}